LUTstructions: Fast-Reconfigurable FPGA-Based Instructions: Abstract

 \section{Abstract}

 General-purpose processors feature a limited number of instructions based on an instruction set.
 They can be numerous, such as with vector extensions that include hundreds or thousands of instructions, but this comes at a cost; they are often unable to express arbitrary tasks efficiently.
 This paper explores the concept of having reconfigurable instructions by incorporating reconfigurable areas in a softcore.
-It follows a relatively-recently proposed computer architecture concept for seamlessly loading instruction implementation-carrying bitstreams from main memory.
-The resulting softcore is entirely evaluated on an FPGA, essentially having an FPGA-on-an-FPGA for the instruction implementations, with no notable operating frequency overhead.
-This is achieved with a custom FPGA architecture called LUTstruction , which is tailored towards low-latency for custom instructions and wide reconfiguration, as well as a soft implementation for the purposes of architectural exploration.
+It follows a relatively new computing paradigm for seamlessly loading instruction implementation-carrying bitstreams from main memory.
+The resulting softcore is entirely evaluated on an FPGA, essentially having an FPGA-on-FPGA for the instruction implementations, with no notable operating frequency overhead.
+This is achieved with a custom FPGA architecture, which is tailored towards low-latency for custom instructions and wide reconfiguration, as well as a soft implementation for the purposes of architectural exploration.
+All code is open-source to foster further research on reconfigurable instructions.